gshipley/enterprise_training/AdminTraining.md

 ##**Update node host with subscriptions and latest packages**

 During the training class, you were provided with credentials for two servers, a broker host and a node host.
-This lab begin the configuration of your node / gear host.
+This lab begins with the configuration of your node / gear host.

 Once you have successfully subscribed to the correct products, ensure that your operating system is updated to the latest packages.

 	# yum update

+##**Configuration of clock to avoid clock skew**

+OpenShift Enterprise requires NTP to synchronize the system and hardware clocks.
+This synchronization is necessary for communication between the broker and node hosts; if the clocks are too far out of synchronization, MCollective will drop messages.
+Every MCollective request includes a time stamp, provided by the sending host's clock.
+If a sender's clock is substantially behind a recipient's clock, the recipient drops the message.
+This is often referred to as clock skew as is a common problem that users encounter when they fail to sync all of the system clocks.

+	# ntpdate clock.redhat.com

 ##**Configure broker application host**

-SSH to your broker application node that we configured in the previous labs and set a varaible that points to your keyfile.
+SSH to your broker application node that we configured in the previous labs and set a variable that points to your keyfile.
 If you have been using example.com, as stated in this lab manual, the following command should work.

 	# keyfile=/var/named/example.com.key